HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 4. Run `docker load < dxclient.tar.gz`

 5. Optional: Add DXClient to your PATH.
-     Open terminal, add path to the DXClient bin directory to your PATH variable, to be able to call DXClient from any directory.
+     Open terminal and add path to the DXClient bin directory to your PATH variable to be able to call DXClient from any directory.
 If you plan to run multiple versions of DXClient on the same system in parallel, you may want to skip this step.

     ```bash
     export PATH=<working-directory>/bin:$PATH